NOAA-PMEL/LAS/README.md

 ## There are no release packages available.
 You should not be intalling new instances of the application.

-If you have other options for providing similar services to you users, I recoomend you move to those tools and stop using LAS.
+If you have other options for providing similar services to you users, I suggest you move to those tools and stop using LAS.

 ### To fix the issue that was in the last publically available release.